What is an insurance claim and when should you file one?

 What is a car insurance claim?

-- Liability coverage: This provides protection when you cause an accident or do damage with your car.
+- Liability coverage: This provides protection when you cause an accident or damage with your car.
 Most states require you to have bodily injury liability coverage if you hurt someone else and property damage liability coverage if you damage someone else’s car, fence, mailbox or other property while you’re behind the wheel.

 - Collision coverage: While your liability coverage can pay toward fixing someone else’s car if you’re at fault in an accident and their liability coverage can pay toward fixing yours if they’re responsible, you may still require insurance to step in with paying for repairing or replacing your vehicle regardless of fault.
 That’s where collision coverage steps in.

-When should I file a car insurance claim?
+When should I file an insurance claim?

 When you’ll save money

-When someone hit your car
+When someone has hit your car

 When people were injured in an accident